canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 #### Declaring an `electron-app` part

 To declare a part, you need to give it an arbitrary name.
-In our case, let's call our part "electron-app".
-Then, we need to declare where to pull its code from, relatively to our project directory: `app/`.
-The plugin is the type of part we are building: it's a `nodejs` app.
-Which means snapcraft will use `nodejs` when building the snap, and bundle it (among other related dependencies) in the final snap package.
+In our case, let's call our part "electron-app":

 ```yaml
 parts: